 A well-defined job description will describe the most important abilities and skills necessary to be successful in the role.
-A job description is also a good foundation to use for measuring performance against.
-During interviewing candidates for open positions, an accurate job description will improve the result of attracting ideal candidates that meeting the qualifications you are seeking.
-This will also lead lead to better hiring decisions and less issues down the road.
-For a help desk position some of the key abilities and skills are good communication, problem solving, specific technical knowledge, and customer service skills.
+A job description is also a good foundation to use for measuring performance.
+During interviewing candidates for open positions, an accurate job description will improve the result of attracting ideal candidates that meet the qualifications you are seeking.
+This will also lead to better hiring decisions and fewer issues down the road.
+For a help desk position, some of the key abilities and skills are good communication, problem-solving, specific technical knowledge, and customer service skills.

 Help Desk Organizational Structure: Generalists’ vs Specialists

 There are two different job categories to consider.
 The first is called a generalist.
 Generalists possess a small or medium amount of knowledge about a wide range of technical topics.
-A generalist is best positioned providing first level support to callers with issues.
-For smaller help desks almost all of the staff are generalists to provide proper coverage.
-In medium to larger companies, generalists are positioned on the front line taking the call first.
+A generalist is best positioned to provide first level support to callers with issues.
+For smaller help desks almost all of the staff are generalists to provide the proper coverage.
+In the medium to larger companies, generalists are positioned on the front line taking the call first.
 If the issue is more complex, issues will be escalated to specialist or second level support.
-A specialist will have high level of information related to a small scope of technical topics.
+A specialist will have a high level of information related to a small scope of technical topics.
 A specialist can also be someone that has a specific role within the help desk or IT department.
-These roles could be major incident management, problem management, knowledge management or such.
+These roles could be major incident management, problem management, knowledge management, or such.